sd17fall/softdes.web/notes/genefinder-solutions.md

 doctest.run_docstring_examples(longest_ORF, globals())
 ```

+The final line `return None` isn't necessary.
+A function that don't execute a `return` statement *implicitly* returns `None` anyway.

+It is, however, standard practice to add an *explicit* return to a fruitful function, that returns `None` when called with some arguments and other values when called with other arguments.
+This makes it easier to tell by scanning the implementation whether a function is fruitful or fruitless.

 ## `longest_ORF_noncoding`

 Use `random.seed` to test functions that use random numbers.
-It resets the "random" number sequence, so that it produces the same values in the same order each time.
+This resets the “random” number sequence (which isn't really random), so that it produces the same values in the same order each time.

 The variable named `_` (single underscore) is a **placeholder variable**, for a "don't care" value.
 It's used when the language syntax requires that we use a variable name, but we never read the value of the variable.